Skip to main content

 Key Functionality

+These features have been proven to improve performance.
 We are always looking at how to improve conversion in the customer journey.
-These features have been proven to improve performance.

 Personalised Share Image

-Personalised share image example with dynamic copy Personalising the sharing image allows you to put dynamic copy on the image that referrers will share.
-This is the image and copy that the referee or friend will receive on their sharing channel (for example Facebook or WhatsApp).
-We have seen as high as 17% increase in purchase rate and 14% increase in overall referral conversion.
-Find out how to customise the share image and copy here.
+Personalising the sharing image lets you put dynamic copy on the image that referrers share.
+This is the image and copy the referee will receive on their sharing channel (for example, Facebook or WhatsApp).
+We have seen as high as a 17% increase in purchase rate and a 14% increase in overall referral conversion.
+See how to customise the share image and copy.

 Native Share

-Native share functionality on mobile devices Native share makes sharing easier by allowing referrers to share using any app on their mobile, including Instagram.
-We have seen it deliver anywhere from a 5%-15% increase in share rate and overall conversion.
-Find out how to set this up here.
+Native share makes sharing easier by allowing referrers to share using any app on their mobile, including Instagram.
+We have seen it deliver anywhere from a 5%–15% increase in share rate and overall conversion.
+See how to set up Native Share.

 Social Proof

-Social proof displaying reward count on referee pages Social proof displays the number of rewards given out in the previous calendar month.
-It appears on several of the referee pages.
-When tested, social proof for the referee has driven between a 10-20% increase in purchase rate.
-Find out how to set this up here.
+Social proof displays the number of rewards given out in the previous calendar month.
+It appears on several referee pages.
+When tested, social proof for the referee has driven a 10%–20% increase in purchase rate.
+See how to set up Social Proof.

 Imagery

-Landscape vs Portrait
+Landscape vs. Portrait

-Landscape vs portrait image comparison across touchpoints There is a range of touchpoints with different sizes and one image may not fit all.
+There is a range of touchpoints with different sizes and one image may not fit all.
 Depending on your brand’s offer, you may want to focus on a product or particular section of an image.
 A portrait image may cut off the focus area on mobile because there’s not enough space to scale it down.
-Where possible, provide/use an image in a size that covers landscape and portrait, or a range of images that can be used where appropriate.
+Where possible, provide or use an image that covers both landscape and portrait orientations, or a range of images that can be used where appropriate.

 Imagery Themes